 We offer a variety of camps specifically designed for different abilities.
 Working with all populations and ages, the National Ability Center has camps for everyone from teens with visual impairments to individuals with autism.
-In this guide, you will find descriptions of each of our regularly offered camps.

 We also provide custom group opportunities, so individuals and families can design their own camp experience.
 A great way to learn more about our camps is to join us for a Camp Open House.

 HOLIDAY FAMILY CAMP – DEC 19-22

 Designed for families that have a member with a disability.

 For youth ages 10-17 with Amputations and Spinal Chord Injuries

 PARALYMPIC SPORT-FOCUSED SPRING BREAK DAY CAMP – APRIL 6-10

 Please call our Camps and Groups Coordinator Andrea Thompson at 435.649.3991 x607 or email AndreaT@discoverNAC.org.